What is a link wheel in SEO?

 In other words, embarking on the task of creating a link wheel is the same as committing yourself to creating multiple, independent, full-scale website projects.
 You can benefit from a link wheel, but only when you go all out with each website as its own project.
 Once each site is established, your backlinks will hold more value.

 If you’ve been offered the opportunity to participate in an existing link wheel, you might be tempted to pursue that offer.
 However, unless you can verify the quality of content within that wheel, participating might do more harm than good.
 That’s bad news if you don’t have time to create your own.
 However, you can’t afford to take any chances that might get your entire domain name blacklisted from the search engines.

 The best way to benefit from a link wheel is to create a link wheel from scratch.
 You’ll control all of the content and quality, and as long as you stick to legal SEO, you won’t have to worry about getting penalized by the search engines.

 There are many benefits of building a link wheel; here are several.

 Hiring an SEO specialist to generate your entire backlink profile will cost money on a regular, long-term basis.
 You’ll need a monthly budget to create an effective SEO campaign of any size.

 Whether you build your own backlinks or pay an agency, it will cost money.
-If you want your site to rank in the SERPs, you can’t get around building backlinks, but you can save money by building a link wheel.
+If you want your site to rank in the Search Engine Results pages (SERPs), you can’t get around building backlinks, but you can save money by building a link wheel.